biezhihua/libdsm/README.md

-An Android wrapper for the libdsm(Defective SMB) library https://videolabs.github.io/libdsm/
+An all platform wrapper for the libdsm(Defective SMB) library https://videolabs.github.io/libdsm/